-Finally--access to a balcony.
+Finally—access to a balcony.
 This was at the 41st floor.
-As it turns out, that small penthouse level at the top of the Buhl Building (right) was the location of the old Savoyard Club (harumph!), once upon a time in the 1920s.
+As it turns out, that small penthouse level at the top of the Buhl Building (left) was the location of the old Savoyard Club (harumph!), once upon a time in the 1920s.

 The owner mentioned something about Homeland Security busting his balls about lax security; I wonder if my forays were somehow to blame for that?
 Maybe somebody stumbled across my photos online and brought them to the attention of Big Brother, prompting tighter security?